core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 If shorter caching periods are plausible, e.g., if the RCODE of the message indicates an error that should only be cached for a minimal duration, the value for the Max-Age option SHOULD be set accordingly.
 This value might be 0, but if the DoC server knows that the error will persist, greater values are also conceivable, depending on the projected duration of the error.
-Same goes for DNS responses that for any reason do not carry any records with a TTL.
+The same applies for DNS responses that for any reason do not carry any records with a TTL.

 ### Examples {#sec:resp-examples}

 The following example illustrates the response to the query "example.org.
-IN AAAA record", recursion turned on.
+IN AAAA record", with recursion turned on.
 Successful responses carry one answer record including address 2001:db8:1::1:2:3:4 and TTL 79689.
-As in {{sec:req-examples}}, we use a human-readable format for the payload, but skip the binary conversion this time.
+As in {{sec:req-examples}}, a human-readable format for the payload is used, but the binary conversion is omitted this time.

 A successful response:

     2.05 Content
-    Content-Format: application/dns-message
+    Content-Format: 553 (application/dns-message)
     Max-Age: 58719
     Payload (human-readable):
       ;; ->>Header<<- opcode: QUERY, status: NOERROR, id: 0